tsah99/realtime-chatbot-demo/README.md

 Your solution will be evaluated based on:

-1. Reduction in overall latency (comparable to the "reference solution" above)
+1. Reduction in overall latency (comparable to the "reference solution" above).
+Please share a demo video so we can easily evaluate.
 2. Maintenance of conversation quality and realism (i.e the chatbot doesn't interrupt the human speaker while they're in the middle of speaking.
 The chatbot must say the same things that the reference solution would have said.)
 3. Code quality and clarity of explanation in README.md